liturgiko/doxa/README.md

-# DOXA Tools for Publishers
+# DOXA Tools for Publishers™

-The code for DOXA Tools for Publishers, trademark of this version of DOXA is not ready for public use or release.
+The code for DOXA Tools for Publishers™ is not ready for public use or release.